SoCuul/ManualVerification/README.md

 If you run a server and want a customizable manual verification bot, look no further!
 This bot is easy to setup, works great on sites like repl.it and is updated frequently.

+# How to download
+You should always use the latest version of the bot.
+You can get the download the latest source code by [clicking this link](https://github.com/SoCuul/ManualVerification/releases/latest).

 # Setup
 ## Prerequisites
 First install [node.js](https://nodejs.org/en/download/) or create a new node.js project on [repl.it](https://repl.it/) Before configuring the bot, you must install the npm packages.
+Download them manually, or run `npm install`.

+* discord.js
 * dotenv
-* discord.js
 * axios

 ## Configuration